wp-plugins/jw-player-plugin-for-wordpress/readme.txt

 == Changelog ==

+= 1.3.0 =

+* FEATURE: Full support added for JW Player 5.3 for Flash and HTML5 added.
+* ENHANCEMENT: Player upload now accepts uploading of the player package zip file.
+* ENHANCEMENT: Fallback added so that users can properly download or upload player zips even if they don't have the ZipArchive PHP module installed.

+= 1.2.5 =

 * BUG: Fixed automatic download error due to .zip file name change from 5.3 player release.

 = 1.2.4 =

-* Fixed bug in Playlist Manager.
+* BUG: Fixed bug in Playlist Manager.
 Would not remember selected playlist when paging through media.
-* Improved error messaging.
+* ENHANCEMENT: Improved error messaging.
 It should be very clear what is preventing the plugin from working correctly.
-* SWFObject code inserted on a single line.
+* BUG: SWFObject code inserted on a single line.
 Should theme formatting from breaking the javascript.

 = 1.2.3 =

-* Permission error handling tweaks
+* ENHANCEMENT: Permission error handling tweaks
 * BUG: Fix to JW Player plugins settings not being saved

 Also, we apologize for the multiple updates in a short period of time.
 We just want to iron out some issues as quickly as we can.

 = 1.2.2 =
-* Additional adjustment to permissions.
+* BUG: Additional adjustment to permissions.
-* Reduction of archive size to try and avoid zip errors.
+* BUG: Reduction of archive size to try and avoid zip errors.

 = 1.2.1 =
 * BUG: File permission issues should now be fixed.